kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 ### Kyma-developer role

 We introduced a new cluster-wide role suited for developers working with Kyma.
-The kyma-developer role has fewer privileges than the existing kyma-admin role but allows for more access than the existing, Namespace-specific kyma-reader-role.
-Assign the new role to any developers that develop solutions in your cluster.
+The **kyma-developer** role has fewer privileges than the existing **kyma-admin** role but allows for more access than the existing, Namespace-specific **kyma-reader** role.
+Assign the new role to any developer that develop solutions in your cluster.
 Read [this](LINK) document for more information.

 ### Shorter ID token TTL